Dioscorea pentaphylla

 Dioscorea pentaphylla is a species of flowering plant in the yam family known by the common name fiveleaf yam.
-It is native to southern and eastern Asia (China, India, Indochina, Indonesia, Philippines, etc.) as well as New Guinea and northern Australia.
+It is native to southern and eastern Asia (China, India, Indochina, Indonesia, Philippines, etc.) as well as New Guinea, Sri Lanka and northern Australia.
 It is widely cultivated as a food crop and naturalized in Cuba and on several island chains in the Pacific (including Hawaii).